svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 val executor = SingleLLMPromptExecutor(client)
 ```

-Since we only use the OpenAI model, we can alternatively create a simple OpenAI executor directly; it’s the same code as above:
+Since we only use the OpenAI model, we can alternatively create a `simpleOpenAIExecutor` directly; it’s the same code as above:

 ```kotlin
 val executor = simpleOpenAIExecutor(System.getenv("OPENAI_API_KEY"))
 ```

 Next, we need to pass in a tool.
 The agent expects a tool registry, which typically contains multiple tools.
-The ToolRegistry is like a hub for all the tools an agent can use.
+The `ToolRegistry` is like a hub for all the tools an agent can use.
 It lets you register new tools and easily get them later by name or type.
 To create it, we call `ToolRegistry`, and we add a tool using the `tool()` function.
 You can pass a reference to a function annotated with `@Tool`:

 ```kotlin